 Mental Health - 60 hours

-In this course, students will learn about different kinds of mental health issues and how to support individuals living with mental health issues.
+Explores the different kinds of mental health issues and how to support individuals living with mental health issues.

 Intellectual and Developmental Disabilities - 20 hours